cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 Abstract
 --------

 The %Respiratory System supplies oxygen and removes waste carbon dioxide from the body through a combination of ventilation and gas exchange across the blood-gas barrier (pulmonary capillary-alveoli interface).
-The %BioGears %Respiratory System is designed to model the ventilatory behavior (both positive- and negative-pressure) of the patient %Respiratory System using electrical analogue lumped parameter models.
+The %Respiratory System is designed to model the ventilatory behavior (both positive- and negative-pressure) of the patient %Respiratory System using electrical analogue lumped parameter models.
 The %Respiratory Model employs realistic pressure source signal and chemical stimuli feedback mechanisms as drivers for spontaneous ventilation.
 The model handles several patient conditions, including tension pneumothorax and airway obstruction.
 The majority of the lung values investigated for the overall model matched the validation data found in publications.
 Patient conditions also showed strong agreement with clinically significant output parameters, i.e., respiration rate, oxygen saturation, heart rate, and blood pressure.

 @anchor respiratory-intro
 ## Introduction